 Action should be taken, in consultation with others, to ensure that plans are put in place to protect the child from (further) abuse or neglect.
-The involvement of other services cannot preclude the continuing provision or appropriate health services to that child (and their family).
+The involvement of other services cannot preclude the continuing provision of appropriate health services to that child (and their family).

-In situations where WA Health staff have reasonable grounds for concerns regarding the immediate safety and wellbeing of a child or significant harm caused to a child because of child abuse or neglect, a polification should be made to CPFS as soon as practicable, preferably within 20 hours of if immediate protective action is required, to WA Police.
+In situations where staff have reasonable grounds for concerns regarding the immediate safety and wellbeing of a child, or significant harm caused to a child because of child abuse or neglect, a notification should be made to CPFS as soon as practicable, preferably within 24 hours or, if immediate protective action is required, to WA Police.

-Whenever concerns dentified by a health staff member are not supported by others they have consulted by their concerns remain, they should still take action to ensure the wellbeing and safety of the child.
+Whenever concerns identified by a staff member are not supported by others they have consulted but their concerns remain, they should still take action to ensure the wellbeing and safety of the child.